-- The regulation jacket is the only jacket permitted to be worn with the College uniform. - The College scarf may only be worn in the winter terms (Terms 2 and 3).
+• College scarf may only be worn in the winter terms (Terms 2 and 3).
 Must not be worn inside classrooms.

-Note: Any garment worn under the blouse/shirt for extra warmth must be white and not visible.
+Note: Any garment worn under the blouse/shirt for extra warmth must not be visible (V-neck).
+Sleeveless jersey (vest) are no longer a uniform range.

-24.5.
-Physical Education Uniform
+24.5 Physical Education Uniform

-Required for all classes in the Health & Physical Education Learning Area.
+Required for all classes Years 9-11 in the Health & Physical Education Learning Area.

-- Regulation PE shorts (with College emblem). - Regulation PE sports shirt, in correct whanau colour. - Sports shoes are strongly recommended for all Health & Physical Education Classes.
+- Regulation PE shorts (with College emblem). - Regulation PE sports shirt, in correct Whānau colour. - Sports shoes are strongly recommended for all Health & Physical Education Classes.